 Children who are enrolled in CRCS in preschool or the primary grades and then show symptoms of ADHD/ADD at a later age will be required by the school to be tested.
-Parents' refusal to follow through with the testing and recommended interventions (medical and otherwise) of the testing agency, physician, or school will result in the child's dismissal if a current student or not being admitted to CRCS if submitting a new application.
+Parental refusal to follow through with the testing and recommended interventions (medical and otherwise) of the testing agency, physician, or school will result in a current student's dismissal or a prospective student not being admitted.